Centre-left politics: Post-war politics

 Centre-left ideas proliferated rapidly after the Great Depression and World War II.
 A post-war consensus formed among policymakers in Western Europe that rejected both classical liberalism and democratic socialism in favour of social democratic ideals.
+With the end of fascism, countries in Western Europe adopted social democracy and liberal democracy.
+Social democracy was widely adopted and implemented in much of Europe, both by centre-left and by traditionally centre-right parties.
+Social liberalism was developed in the United Kingdom by liberal politicians such as John Maynard Keynes and William Beveridge, who advocated market restrictions to the benefit of the public.
+Keynesian economics became the mainstream in Western Europe during the 1950s and 1960s, while the social market economy was developed by social democrats in Germany at the same time.
+As social democracy became influential in Europe, the United Nations considered the New International Economic Order plan that would facilitate social democratic governments in developing nations.

+Centre-left politics were historically unpopular in Latin America, and left-wing candidates were kept out of power through both right-wing dictatorships and through conservative victories in fair elections.
+In the mid-20th century, centre-left politics supported state-led development and industrialization in the region, which allowed redistributive and socially inclusive policies to be implemented.
+In East Asia, interventionism and developmental policy were adopted by right-wing parties rather than centre-left parties.

-Keynesian economics declined in popularity after the end of the post-war consensus and the subsequent recession in the 1970s.
+Keynesian economics declined in popularity after the end of the post-war consensus, spurred by the 1970s energy crisis and the subsequent recession.
 The centre-left parties that had held power to that point received much of the blame for the economic crises, and support for the centre-left declined in favour of conservative neoliberalism.
-At the same time, the end of several right-wing dictatorships in Southern Europe prompted support for centre-left politics in the 1970s.
+At the same time, the end of several right-wing dictatorships in Southern Europe prompted support for centre-left politics among these countries in the 1970s.
 A decline in the relevance of trade unions, historically a prominent voter group for social democratic parties, contributed to the limited success of centre-left politics in the 1980s.
 Furthermore, centre-left policies faced new challenges that necessitated a reconsideration of the welfare state, including population ageing that threatened pension programs and women in the workforce that heavily altered the job market.
+Green political parties first became prominent in the 1980s when they became influential in European politics.